 Whistler

 Whistler is a great weekend trip from Vancouver at any time of year.
 In the summer you can ride the Peak 2 Peak Gondola up the mountain for amazing views, go swimming in the lakes, stroll through the village, or hit up the famous mountain bike trails.
-Whistler also has some of the best hiking trails around.
+One of the main reasons I love Whistler is because it has some of the best hiking trails around.

 In the winter you can downhill ski and snowboard of course, but there are also has plenty of beautiful snowshoeing trails.
-Read my guide to the best things to do in Whistler in winter.
+Read my guide to the best things to do in Whistler in winter for even more ideas.

 READ NEXT: 80+ Things to Do in Whistler (By a Local)